MobileComposer/MobileComposer.github.io/_posts/2016-12-16-it-happened-on-the-bus.md

 AH!
 That makes so much sense!

-Now there have been a few UWP-specific Xamarin.Forms intricacies like this (I'll post on them later).
+Now there have been a few UWP-specific Xamarin.Forms ah... _intricacies_ like this (I'll post on them later).
 Some aren't documented at all, and some are, but not very well, like this one.
 There is a special overload of the Forms.Init method just for UWP in which you can pass in an IEnumerable called rendererAssemblies:

 	#if WINDOWS_UWP
       public static void Init(IActivatedEventArgs launchActivatedEventArgs, IEnumerable<Assembly> rendererAssemblies = null)